FunnelEnvy/generator-optcli/README.md

-# Optimizely Generator (generator-optimizely)
+# optcli Generator (generator-optcli)

 > [Yeoman](http://yeoman.io) generator

-Generator for local Optimizely Projects, Experiments, and Variations for use with optcli
+Generator for local optcli Projects, Experiments, and Variations for use with optcli

 ## What is optcli?

-Optcli (https://www.github.com/funnelenvy/optcli) is a command line tool that's used for creating optimizely experiments locallly.
+Optcli (https://www.github.com/funnelenvy/optcli) is a command line tool that's used for creating optcli experiments locallly.

 ## Installation